51+ reviews analysed

 Who It’s Best For

-People who have been diagnosed with gingivitis or who notice frequent gum bleeding and want a product with targeted delivery technology.
-Also great for those who tend to brush quickly and want a formula that works with them.
+People who have been diagnosed with gingivitis or who notice frequent gum bleeding and want a stannous fluoride option with a more conventional taste than Parodontax.
+Also popular among patients maintaining results after a deep cleaning.

 Potential Downsides

-Like most stannous fluoride toothpastes, it may cause minor tooth staining over time with extended use — though this is typically manageable with regular professional cleanings.
+Like most stannous fluoride toothpastes, it may cause minor tooth staining over time — though modern stabilized formulations have largely reduced this issue compared to older stannous fluoride products.
+Regular professional cleanings can address any buildup.

 See Latest Price on Amazon →